 - In short, Paine anticipated a lot of modern liberal ideas though as noted by Eric Hobsbawm, while he was undoubtedly radical in an Anglo-American context, he was fairly moderate on other issues.
-Paine may have agitated against slavery but the Jacobins in France, at the height of the Reign of Terror, actually abolished slavery for the first time in world history
+Paine may have agitated against slavery but the Jacobins in France, at the height of the Reign of Terror, actually abolished slavery, the first European country to do so in the modern era.

 - Renaissance Man: Not only was he a writer and philosopher, but he was also an inventor.
 He designed iron bridges as a hobby, and some think he might have designed the first one used for general travel.note Paine also tried to invent a smokeless candle and a type of motor which used gunpowder.note , but these failed.
 Paine was interested in steam power, and he was one of the earliest people to suggest creating a boat powered by steam.

-- Romanticism Versus Enlightenment: He's firmly on the Enlightenment side of the spectrum.
+- Romanticism Versus Enlightenment: He was firmly on the Enlightenment side of the spectrum.

 - Rousing Speech: Washington read parts of Common Sense and The American Crisis to his troops to rally them to keep on fighting.